SaimonL/namecheap-dynamic-dns/README.md

 ## Usage

-In order to use this gem you must first create a YML file that tells this gem information about what are the domain/s to target and some additional information.
+In order to use this gem you must first go to Namecheap and set the "Type" to "A + Dynamic DNS Record" and then enable "DYNAMIC DNS" below in the "Advanced DNS" section.
+Second you will need to create a YML file that tells this gem information about what are the domain/s to target and some additional information.
 You control the run time interval either through ruby script via cronjob or by rails.
-I recommend at least 5 minutes gap in-between checks.
+I recommend 1 hour gap in-between checks since I.P don't really change that often.
 Some DNS takes time to update.

 You will need to have connection to Internet.If you are in highly secure site then the following domains needs to be white listed:
 * dynamicdns.park-your-domain.com